 FSRIO meets its congressional mandate through collecting, organizing and disseminating food safety research information via its website which features the Research Projects Database showcasing research activities funded by U.S. and International government agencies and other non-governmental organizations.

-The FSRIO is a collaborative project with USDA's Agricultural Research Service National Program 108: Food Safety and participates in a cooperative agreement with the University of Maryland's Nutrition and Food Science Department.
+The FSRIO is a collaborative project with USDA's Agricultural Research Service National Program 108: Food Safety.

 Legislation Establishing FSRIO